grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 ## Updating to Grafana Mimir using Jsonnet

-Grafana Mimir has a Jsonnet library that replaces the existing [Cortex Jsonnet](https://github.com/grafana/cortex-jsonnet) library.
-There is also an updated monitoring mixin.
+Grafana Mimir has a Jsonnet library that replaces the existing Cortex Jsonnet library and updated monitoring mixin.

 To install the updated libraries using `jsonnet-bundler`: